Skew product Smale endomorphisms over countable shifts of finite type: Diophantine Approximants and the Doeblin-Lenstra Conjecture

 If needed, we shall also denote $p_n$ and $q_n$ respectively by $p_n(\om)$ and $q_n(\om)$ or also by $p_n(x)$ and $q_n(x)$, in order to indicate their dependence on $\om$ and $x$.
-We also sometimes write $\om_n(x)$ for $\om_n$.
-Then, as in \cite{BJW}, \cite{IK}, one can introduce the approximation coefficients,
+We will also sometimes write $\om_n(x)$ for $\om_n$.
+Let us now introduce (see for eg \cite{IK}) the numbers

 This number $\Theta_n$ also depends on $\om$ or (equivalently) on $x$ and will be also denoted by $\Theta_n(\om)$ or $\Theta_n(x)$.
 Denote: